huggingface/diffusers/docs/source/en/tutorials/custom_pipelines_components.md

 vae = AutoencoderKL.from_pretrained(pretrained_id, subfolder="vae")
 ```

+`MyUNetModel`, `MyScheduler`, and `MyPipeline` use blocks that are already supported by Diffusers.
+If you are using any custom blocks make sure to put them in the module files themselves.

 ## Pipeline initialization and serialization

 With all the components, you can now initialize the custom pipeline: